Friends of the DSO

 2021 Friends Events

-We have two events ready for Friends this year and have some other opportunities coming up.
-You can prebook for these two events using our Membership Application Form.
-Keep a look out for other Friends messages in the DSO newsletters, programmes, and through our own e-newsletter.
+You can prebook for the events using our Membership Application Form.
+Keep a lookout for other Friends messages in the DSO newsletters, programmes, and through our own e-newsletter.
 Non-members are welcome to join us at a charge of $20 per head, members at $10 per head.
+Payments can be made online to Friends of the DSO 06 0901 0635302 00 or cash is accepted at the door on the day, but note there are no EFTPOS facilities available.

 Sunday 27 June 2021